How To Clean a Cast Iron Skillet

 Often times, people are hesitant to cook with cast iron because they’re not sure how to properly clean these types of pans.
-Unlike a traditional non-stick pan, you can’t simply throw your cast iron skillet into the dishwasher when you’re done using it.
+Unlike cleaning stainless steel pans with soap and water, you can’t simply throw your cast iron skillet into the dishwasher when you’re done using it.
 Instead, you’ll need to take some special measures to care for and clean your cast iron, Otherwise, you could end up with rust and other issues that could affect your cooking experience or the flavor of your food.

 Cleaning and Caring for a Cast Iron Skillet